paulgevers/autopkgtest/doc/README.running-tests.rst

 Output
 ------

-Unless you specify some options, adt-run just writes the logging, test outputs, and test results to stdout/stderr and exits with code 0 on success, or some non-zero code if there were skipped or failed tests or problems with the virt-server.
-(See adt-run(1) for defined codes).
+Unless you specify some options, autopkgtest just writes the logging, test outputs, and test results to stdout/stderr and exits with code 0 on success, or some non-zero code if there were skipped or failed tests or problems with the virt-server.
+(See autopkgtest(1) for defined codes).

 For getting output files you have three choices: